-Program C-17.2.2: Complete the bikeway system as indicated in Map C-2: Bicycle Path with parking-in-lieu funds, dedications, grant funding, traffic impact fees, and other means

-Formatted: Font color: Green Formatted: Font color: Green
+Program C-17.2.2: Complete the bikeway system as indicated in Map C-2: Bicycle Path with parking-in-lieu funds, dedications, grant funding, traffic impact fees, and other means as appropriate.
+Make the completion of the Pudding Creek Trestle/Glass Beach to Otil improvements as feasible.
+Program C-1.2.: Work to achieve designation as a Bicycle Friendly Community from the Formatted: Font color: Green